Learn how to update an opening balance to match a bank statement.

-Depending on the situation there's a variety of resolutions.
+Depending on the situation there's a variety of solutions.
 We explain them in the sections below.

-First, check the register for downloaded transactions that cleared the bank before the statement's start date.
+First, check the account history for downloaded transactions that cleared the bank before the statement's start date.
 Delete these transactions to correct the beginning balance.

 When you connect your bank, it automatically records a beginning balance based on the downloaded transactions (usually from the previous 90 days).
 If the account has any transactions before this time period, the automatically-recorded opening balance may not be the correct beginning balance.

 - A transaction's amount or date needs to be edited

 You can't proceed with the reconciliation until all the transaction discrepancies are resolved.
 To update the transactions follow these steps.

 - Select the link in the Beginning balance discrepancy alert to open the Discrepancy report.